Vraj1510/magma/README.md

 ## News

-- "Magma strengthens its geographical dominance with entry at APM Terminals, Pipavav Port" - [Read More](https://example.com)
+- "Magma strengthens its geographical dominance with entry at APM Terminals, Pipavav Port"
-- "Magma raises $3.3 million in funding led by General Catalyst" - [Read More](https://example.com)
+- "Magma raises $3.3 million in funding led by General Catalyst"
-- "Magma expands into adhesive market with launch of MagFix" - [Read More](https://example.com)
+- "Magma expands into adhesive market with launch of MagFix"

 ## Contact